rainsound-ai/tailwind-cli/readme.md

 # Tailwind CLI

 A library that makes it trivial to invoke the [Tailwind CSS CLI](https://tailwindcss.com/docs/installation) from your Rust code.
-Useful for running Tailwind in [build scripts](https://doc.rust-lang.org/cargo/reference/build-scripts.html).
+Useful for running Tailwind in [build scripts](https://doc.rust-lang.org/cargo/reference/build-scripts.html), among other things.

 ```rust
 // build.rs